lopezpdvn/lopezpdvn.github.io/_drafts/windows-10-set-up.md

 want to allow your PC to be discoverable by other PCs and devices on this network?*

+In *Control Panel\All Control Panel Items\Network and Sharing Center\Advanced
+sharing settings*.
+Display profile *Guest or Public* and select *Turn off network discovery* and *Turn off file and printer sharing*.

+Display *All Networks* and select *Turn off Public folder sharing*, *Use 128-bit encryption* and *Turn on password protected sharing*.

+## Disable remote assistance

+Go to *Control Panel\All Control Panel Items\System* and click on *Advanced system settings*.
+Go to tab *Remote* and uncheck *Allow Remote Assistance connections to this computer*.

 ## Configure Windows Update

 *Settings* -> *Update and Security*.
 Click on *Advanced Options*.
 Select